 There’s plenty to boast about at this gorgeous, top-ranked restaurant.
 Since opening in 2010, it’s been named best new restaurant by enRoute and Toronto Life.
 French cuisine is updated with contemporary flair and local ingredients.
-Choose the tasting menu (available on Fridays), lunch or dinner.
 Regardless of your selection, dishes land on table looking Instagram-ready.

 French Revolution Bakery & Creperie

-This is a new addition to the downtown dining scene.
-Dine in and enjoy salads, pizza, lasagna, crepes, soups and quiches.
+At this recent addition downtown dining scene you can dine in and enjoy salads, pizza, lasagna, crepes, soups and quiches.
 Or take home meringues, croissants, macarons, eclairs and baguettes, including gluten-free versions.

 A Thai chef makes a world of difference when it comes to preparing authentic cuisine.
 Loyal diners have helped it win multiple awards.
-You’ll see why when you dig into exclusive dishes like tamarind pork ribs and house pad thai noodles.
+You’ll see why when you dig into exclusive dishes like tamarind pork ribs and Bangkok-style pad thai.

 See And Do